10 Top-Rated Day Trips from Messina

 This little town in the northeast of Sicily has a superb position on the western slope of the 960-meter Monte Burello, above the river Torrente Elicona.
 It is a starting point for several mountain walks and drives.
 In the Chiesa Madre in Montalbano is an altar relief depicting the life of St. Nicholas, a work of the Gagini school.
 The picturesque castle was built by Frederick of Aragon between 1302 and 1311.
 A scenic, winding road runs south from here as far as the pass of Portella Zilla, just underneath the summit of Monte Castellazzo, at 1,311 meters.

-5 Monti Nébrodi
+6. Monti Nébrodi

 The Monti Nébrodi, also called Caronie, are a westward continuation of the Monti Peloritani range.
-At Monte Soro they rise to a height of 1,847 meters.
+At Monte Soro, they rise to a height of 1,847 meters.
 This range of rocky peaks and forests is less accessible by car, as mountain roads lead mostly around the perimeter.
 One does run from Sant'Agata di Militello on the north coast.
-From there, you can reach the mountain hamlet of San Fratello, followed by the watershed of Portella della Femmina Morta, at 1,524 meters.
+From here, you can reach the mountain hamlet of San Fratello, followed by the watershed of Portella della Femmina Morta, at 1,524 meters.

 The seaside resort of Milazzo has an old upper town, complete with a castle, although you should be prepared for the initial impression of it being nothing more than an industrial port.
 But the Borgo Antico (old town) that clusters below the castle is well worth seeking out for its several churches and for the castle itself.

-8 Giardini Naxos
+8. Giardini Naxos

 The basalt rocks of Capo Schisò jut out into the sea to the south of Capo Taormina, and in the bay between them is the pretty town of Giardini.
 Long stretches of sand and shingle beaches have led to it becoming a popular holiday resort.
 To the south, the Capo Schisò headland is the fertile plain at the mouth of the Alcántara River.
 This was where Naxos, the first Greek town in Sicily, was located.

 The resort of Castroreale Terme, 16 kilometers away on the Golfo di Piatti on the northern coast, is famed for the two thermal springs of Ciapazzia and Fonte di Venere.
 At San Biagio, two kilometers west on the SS 113, the ruins of a Roman villa dating from the second century AD have been uncovered.
-Rooms with beautiful mosaic floors are arranged around a large peristyle, and the villa has a well preserved bath.
+Rooms with beautiful mosaic floors are arranged around a large peristyle, and the villa has a well-preserved bath.